ArnoVdH/photoblog/content/blog/2022/against-imperialism.md

 So, then, how could we help the Ukrainian people?
 Military intervention is off the table - with or without NATO.
 No no-fly-zone would be acceptable, as it would be tantamount to a 'soft' declaration of war, which is non-differentiable from a normal declaration of war.
 The consequences would be unimaginably worse than they already are now.

 Delivery of weapons seems to me to be morally defensible, but is in turn not a justification for the aforementioned rearmament of Europe.
+There's a lot of weaponry that we have that isn't actively being used and would serve a better purpose to fight off the invasion.

 Delivery of humanitarian aid is, of course, a given.
-Food, shelter, medical supplies are necessary and could be used to help Russian victims (both during the war as after it) too.
+Food, shelter, medical supplies to the Ukrainians are necessary and could be used to help Russian victims (both during the war as after it) too.
 The potential for speedy recovery, both economically as diplomatically between the European nations, will benefit most from this.
 Same goes for giving asylum to the refugees (any refugees, really), which seems to go better than the last refugee crisis on the continent.
 Hopefully this will be a lesson going forward.

 Lastly, Europe can and should be (on it's own, without the US and not in some NATO capacity) be a negotiator and guarantor of the post-war settlement.
+The US are no longer trustworthy, but Europe could show itself to be.

 \[^1\]: Which isn't to say that it's not possible to take this position, and indeed some people, on every point on the political spectrum, do so.
+For the left-wing stance: there is no such thing as pro-imperialist anti-imperialism.

+\[^2\]: See for instance the murder of Jean Jaurès or the stance of the German SPD.